Chart Color Schemes

 Newport - Bilgola has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects expected to impact this region.
-Notable ones are IPM Ocean Road Newport Development, Kenza Newport, Robertson Road Corner Site Development, and The Moorings Newport.
-Below is a list of those likely to be most relevant.
+Changes in local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects that may impact this region.
+Notable ones include IPM Ocean Road Newport Development, Kenza Newport, Robertson Road Corner Site Development, and The Moorings Newport.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.